 Who we are

 In 2006, Ernie left a well-respected 50-lawyer firm to start a Ninja-efficient, solo practice.
-As a nationally recognized speaker, author, and blogger, he’s helped hundreds of other lawyers in small firms use technology to attract better clients, cut overhead, boost profits, and overpower opponents—even if their computer skills are limited to reading emails.
+As a nationally recognized speaker, author, and blogger, he’s helped hundreds of other lawyers in small firms use technology to cut overhead, boost profits,attract ideal clients,and outmatch adversaries in big firms with massive resources.